nikkatalnikov/bigkube/README.md

 4. Get Scala and SBT
 5. Make sure SBT version is not less tan 1.2.8 and there's Scala 2.11 sdk is set for the project

 #### Before deployment

-Make sure minikube has --cpus=4 --memory=8192 flags set.
+1.Make sure minikube has --cpus=4 --memory=8192 flags set.
 Make sure the appropriate vm-driver is set.
+2. Run ```sbt assmbly``` repo's base dir.

 #### Deployment steps